![]() |

 Current availability:

-The Grapes of Wrath were a Canadian powerpop band, operating at the folky end of the spectrum.
-1991's These Days was their fifth album, and last before their split (they reformed in 2000 and recorded a sixth record).
+The Grapes of Wrath were a Canadian powerpop band, operating at the folky end of the spectrum; 1991's These Days was their fourth album and last before their split (they reformed in 2000 and recorded a sixth record).
 Apparently, it didn't go down that well with their fanbase, although it sounds like a perfectly good folky pop/rock release to me, the gorgeous electric 12-string on Days bringing The Byrds to mind, although they shamelessly rip Zep's Rain Song on I Can't Find My Home.
 Naughty.

-So; a reasonably good album with some very good moments, but the jury's out on its 'Tron content.
+So; a reasonably good album with some very good moments, but the jury's out on its Mellotron content.

 Current availability: